fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 crazy ideas to write a blog, start a podcast or two, and now, for the last year

-or so, write this book.
+or so, write this course.
 She has made sure I’ve had time and space for writing.

 When I’m tired and don’t think I have the energy to write, she tells me to just